GDX-X/PFS-BatchKit-Manager/README.md

   <summary> <h7> <b> How to Show PS1 & PS2 Games in PSBBN & PSX XMB Menu </b> </h7> </summary>
    <p>

-1) Connect your PS2 Or PSX With NBD Server
+1) Connect your PS2 Or PSX HDD With NBD Server Or locally
 2) Install PS2 Games
 3) Go to the `Advanced menu` > `HDD-OSD/PSBBN/XMB` > `Partitions Management`
 4) Choose Convert a PS2 game for PSBBN & XMB Menu